-The research portfolio encompasses the development of lithium-ion cells in various standard formats (18650, pouch cells and PHEV-1 cells) as prototypes and sample lines as well as all the processing steps up to industrial production.
+The research portfolio encompasses the development of lithium-ion cells in various standard formats: 18650 and 21700 round cells, single layer and stacked pouch cells, as well as prismatic hardcase PHEV-1-cells - from prototypes and sample lines including all the processing steps up to industrial production.

 New materials make advances in battery performance possible.
 By processing the new materials into electrodes and full cells, their properties and also their interaction with other parts of the cells can be extensively understood and their possible uses can be analysed.
 For this purpose, ZSW is developing compositions and new processing methods that will allow the positive properties of the materials to be transported into the cells.
 Extensive facilities with analysis and test equipment enable a well-founded evaluation of the impact of the processing method on both the material and the properties of the electrodes and cells.